-In the New American Leaders Project's “Represent 2020: A Scorecard for Immigrant Leadership in America” report, researchers surveyed 7,382 state legislators to determine the number of Asian American and Latino elected officials now serving in office in state governments nationwide.
+In the New American Leaders Project's “Represent 2020: A Scorecard for Immigrant Leadership in America” report, researchers surveyed 7,382 state legislators to determine the number of Asian American and Latino elected officials in office at state governments nationwide.

 Across the board, NO state legislature in the United States accurately reflects the number of Asian Americans and Latinos residing in their states.

-New American Leaders Project was recently selected to participate in Re3 StoryHack.
+New American Leaders Project recently participated in Re3 StoryHack.
 We helped two teams of hackers write, visualize, code, and share our story.
-Their websites offer background on the current state of representation, and aim to shift national perspective on the need for descriptive democracy in the United States.
+Their websites offer background on the current state of representation, and aim to shift perspective.

 ■ Most Likely to Shift Perspective Award